unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 Like most servers, this particular piece of hardware should focus on durability and reliability.
 Unlike most server hardware, speed is not a primary concern for Unraid, as it runs from RAM once booted.
 Based on our experience:

 * USB 2.0 devices are typically recommended over USB 3.0 as they tend to be more reliable and universally recognized by computers.
-* The USB device must contain a GUID in its programmable ROM.
+* The USB device must contain a unique GUID in its programmable ROM.
-* Capacity is not a key factor, but the USB device should have 2 GB minimum size, and 32 GB maximum, in the current version of Unraid.
+* The USB device should at least 2 GB in size.
+To simplify manual installs we recommend 32 GB max capacity, but larger devices can work as well.
 * Physical size is only relevant when it comes to your server's physical location and setup.
 * Using a reputable brand, from a reputable vendor, offers some reassurance of durability, but not every vendor is the same.